MrBinnacle/grok-crypto-sentinel/README.md

 This template is for tactical signal-based crypto alerts...
 # 📘 Grok Crypto Sentinel Template – README

+# 📘 Grok Crypto Sentinel Template – README

 This is the official Grok Crypto Sentinel Template.
 It enables high-signal, persona-calibrated crypto alerting using modular logic, narrative filters, and behaviorally aligned reflection triggers.

+## 🚀 Overview

+Grok Crypto Sentinel delivers structured, noise-resistant signal intelligence for crypto holders prioritizing asymmetric positioning and narrative risk filtering.
+It is designed for daily tactical use by distinct investor personas.

 ## 🔧 Usage Guide